March- 2024 (Vol. 47, Number 09)

 In this issue

-Covid-19 is having a major impact on many of our regular advertisers, with events being cancelled and businesses suffering.
 The Scottish Banner is more reliant than ever on our readers helping us to provide you with our unique content by buying a copy of our publication, regardless if by print or digital subscription or at a retail outlet.

 We appreciate your support and hope you enjoy this edition.